-A-02-01 (Capacity building at MoEHE level)
+A-02-01 (Capacity building at MoE level)

-· Cancelled.
+• Cancelled.

-A-02-02 (Package 2: Monitoring and lessons learned)
+A-02-02 (Monitoring and lessons learned)

 • The activities under this package comprise several international and local expert consultancies aimed at monitoring the pilot schools and learning lessons from all four phases of the program.
 The international consultancy to monitor the performance of Wadi Al Mughayer school (pilot school) has been completed and the final reports have been submitted.
-The school database consultancy has been re-framed and is planned to be procured with a different modality in Q1-2020.
+The school database consultancy has been re-framed.
+It may be funded by the project after the Infrastructure subworking group of the ESWG agrees on the structure of the database and terms of reference of the consultancy.

-A-02-03 (Package 3: East Jerusalem School activities)
+A-02-03 (East Jerusalem School activities)

-- Extra-curricular activities focusing on STEAM, including life skills development and collective artwork production in schools using innovation labs, have been delayed due to the covid-19 and are now planned to start effectively in Summer 2021. - Environment awareness raising activities at school level have also been delayed due to the Covid-19.
-Some of them have been re-oriented as online activities (awareness movies) and are under implementation.
-The remaining of the activities will depend on the reopening of schools in 2021.
+- Extra-curricular activities focusing on STEAM, including life skills development and collective artwork production in schools using innovation labs, have been delayed due to the covid-19 and were re-planned to start effectively in Q3 2021.
+A local consultancy for the training of teachers on 21st century skills, STEAM and Project-Based Learning in a Fablab setting was procured and awarded in October 2021 to Al Nayzak organization.
+It has been under implementation since then and is foreseen to be mostly completed by July 2022, with a potential additional year of follow up until the end of the project, in July 2023. - Environment awareness raising activities at school level have also been delayed due to the Covid-19.
+Some of them have been re-oriented as online activities (awareness movies), which are now finalized.
+Activities at school level are now in development and will be implemented in Q2 2022.